✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Kerman, and what should I pack for it?
+When is the absolute best time to visit Kerman, and what should I pack for the weather?

-Beyond the Lut Desert, what are some must-see, less-crowded spots in Kerman?
+Beyond the famous Lut Desert, what are some lesser-known natural wonders near Kerman?

-What's the deal with dress code and local customs I should be aware of in Kerman?
+What's the etiquette I should be aware of when visiting mosques and religious sites in Kerman?

 What is the cheapest month to visit Kerman, Iran?